stackmuncher/static-pages/content/about/employers/features/expertise-match.md

 ---

-E.g. *min of 5y total experience, 100,000 LoC in C#, 3 collaborators*
+E.g. *min of 5y total experience, 100,000+ LoC in C#, 3 or more collaborators*